Konsje is the term used to refer collectively to the main

 there unhampered.
 And so on.

-or weakened by the law, Konsje itself changes.
-A group that finds itself in a
+the Konsje of five years ago.
+A group that finds itself in a position

-position of power may demand a payment from the weaker groups in order to be allowed
+of power may demand a payment from the weaker groups in order to be

 Konsje is not the only way for criminals in Phlan.
 Criminals may very well function